mdn/content/files/en-us/web/api/dommatrix/multiplyself/index.md

 ### Return value

-Returns a new [`DOMMatrix`](/en-US/docs/Web/API/DOMMatrix) containing the results of the applied multiplications.
+Returns itself; the [`DOMMatrix`](/en-US/docs/Web/API/DOMMatrix) updated to the results of the applied multiplications.

 ## Examples